The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Stellar spectrum and parameters

 \subsection{Fit results}

-From the resulting model atmosphere fit in Fig.~\ref{fig:modelAtmosphereFit}, the excess emission at near- and mid-\ac{ir} wavelengths is evident as seen from divergence in observed and synthetic photometry.
-No scaling has been applied to the low-resolution \ac{gaia} XP spectrum, and the excellent match in flux levels illustrates both the validity of our method and the excellent absolute calibration of the \ac{gaia} spectra.
+Figure~\ref{fig:modelAtmosphereFit} shows the model atmosphere fit, with excess emission at near- and mid-\ac{ir} wavelengths, as seen from divergence in observed and synthetic photometry.
+No scaling has been applied to the low-resolution GAIA XP spectrum, and the excellent match in flux levels illustrates both the validity of our method and the excellent absolute calibration of the GAIA spectra.